 Swarnandhra @ 2047 vision document to be prepared with inputs from all sectors

-Collector Sumit Kumar said that deadline for submitting suggestions at district level is October 15
+Collector Sumit Kumar says that deadline for submitting suggestions at district level is October 15

-TIRUPATI : District Collector Sumit Kumar, announced that the Swarnandhra @ 2047 Vision Document is to be prepared as per the directives of the state government and suggestions are being sought from various sectors to shape the district's development strategy.
+Tirupati: District Collector Sumit Kumar announced that Swarnandhra @ 2047 Vision Document is to be prepared as per the directives of the State government and suggestions are being sought from various sectors to shape the district's development strategy.
 The document aims to outline the action plans required for the district’s development over the next five years and through to 2047.

 ZP Chairman Govindappa Srinivasulu suggested creating more employment opportunities in the district.
 He highlighted that regions like Punganur and Kuppam rely heavily on horticulture, necessitating the establishment of food processing industries.
 With the abundance of livestock, there is a need for dairy development, he added.
 He also called for the setting up of universities to promote corporate-level education and healthcare.